metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 :param file_format: The file format, guessed from the suffix if not provided.
 :param key: The key for reading from the file, defaulting to the target section's name if not provided.
-:param unit: The unit of the target.
+:param unit: The unit of the target, optional but highly recommended for running
+    simulations.
 :param forces: Gradient sections.
 See :ref:`gradient-section` for parameters.
 :param stress: Gradient sections.
 See :ref:`gradient-section` for parameters.
 :param virial: Gradient sections.
 See :ref:`gradient-section` for parameters.